Jakobovski/AP-Fly/docs/getting_started.md

 # 1.2.
 Basic Usage

 ### 1.2.1.
 Use Promises or Magic
-On any asynchronous method you can use promises or Magic.
+On any asynchronous method you can use Promises or Magic.
 ```javascript
 // Use Promises
 UserService.getList().then(function(users){